MLI 2021 applications will not be accepted.

 COVID-19 Pandemic Update

-As a result of world-wide travel restrictions and shelter-in-place orders to stem the spread of the novel coronavirus at the local, state, national and international level, the MLI 2021 residency has been cancelled and all participants have deferred to the class of 2021.
-The program will be held in May 2021 online and in residence in Claremont, CA in June of 2021.
+As a result of worldwide travel restrictions and shelter-in-place orders to stem the spread of the novel coronavirus at the local, state, national and international level, the MLI 2021 residency has been cancelled.

 Applications will not be accepted for MLI 2021.
-Check back in the fall of 2021 for application information and deadlines for our 2022 program.
+Check back in Fall 2021 for updated program information.

 The renowned Museum Leadership Institute is entering its 41st year.
 The program is designed to help experienced top-level executives become better leaders to strengthen their institutions’ capabilities and advance the field.